microsoft/pai/README.md

     Refer to [here](https://hub.docker.com/r/ufoym/deepo) to find more deep learning environments, for example, `ufoym/deepo:pytorch-py36-cu90`.

     Note, this docker doesn't include openssh-server, curl.
-So if SSH is necessary with those docker images, it nedss to run `apt install openssh-server curl` in command field.
+So, if SSH is necessary with those docker images, it needs to add `apt install openssh-server curl` in command field.

 * Put code and data in.
 OpenPAI creates a clean environment as docker image.
 The data and code may not be in the docker.
 So it needs to use command field to copy data and code into docker before training.
 The command field supports to join multiple commands with `&&`.
 If extra system or Python components are needed, they can be installed in the command by `apt install` or `python -m pip install` as well.